Gol

 Results

-The final responsive MVP offers a simple yet effective space to plan and track goals, with supportive content when users' resolve wavers.
-Users can go as broad or granular as they like when logging their goals, while a (hypothetical) premium features like Dashboard, Productivity stats, and Reminders support business goals without hiding key functionality behind a paywall.
+The final responsive MVP offers a simple yet effective space to plan & track goals, with supportive content accessible when users' resolve wavers.
+Beyond basic goal tracking, the app includes a curated library of motivational exercises—from quick mindfulness prompts to goal visualization techniques—that users can access whenever they need an emotional boost or mental reset during their journey.
+Users can go as broad or granular as they like when logging their goals, while (hypothetical) premium features like Dashboard, Productivity stats, & Reminders support business goals without hiding key functionality behind a paywall.

 Keep your "why" top of mind